biface/ndt/docs/source/usage.rst

 .. note::

-    In future versions, ``_StackedDict`` will evolve to handle specific attributes.
-This evolution will generalize the management of attributes specific to nested dictionary classes, offering greater flexibility and advanced features for users.
+    Introduced in version 0.8.0, ``_StackedDict`` manages specific attributes.
+This evolution generalizes the handling of attributes specific to nested dictionary classes, providing greater flexibility and advanced features for users.

+    ``_StackedDict`` handles the genericity of attributes to propagate in the ``default_setup`` attribute.
+It manages two of its own attributes, ``indent`` and ``default_factory``, but any subclass can define as many as needed (see below the section for developers).

 Understanding Paths in Nested Dictionaries
 ------------------------------------------